+Yes or No: Transportation Assistance Provided

+Yes Bus pass/token

+No Gas card/voucher

-Yes or No Transportation Assistance Provided Bus pass/token Gas card/voucher Mileage reimbursement at the IRS Business rate (effective 1/1/2023 is 65 cents per mile) Mile reimbursement at the IRS Medical/Moving rate (effective 1/1/2023 is 22 cents per mile) Other mileage rate (the methodology used to establish reimbursement rate is described here):
+Yes or No: Transportation Assistance Provided No Mileage reimbursement at the IRS Business rate (effective 1/1/2023 is 65 cents per mile) No Mile reimbursement at the IRS Medical/Moving rate (effective 1/1/2023 is 22 cents per mile) Yes Other mileage rate (the methodology used to establish reimbursement rate is described here): The district will issue 44 cents/mile.
+The methodology that was used was to double the IRS Medical/Moving rate for 2023.
+The new rate takes into consideration the increase in the cost of gas.

 - c.
 OTDA policy establishes a distance not to exceed two miles as the maximum distance that the district can require a participant to walk to a work activity assignment or to access public transportation.
-Describe below the distance an individual may be required to walk, each way, to a work activity or to access public transportation: - d.
+Describe below the distance an individual may be required to walk, each way, to a work activity or to access public transportation: - One (1) Mile while taking into consideration such things as weather conditions, terrain, safety of the route and physical abilities. - d.
 Described below are the services the district will provide to assist individuals at risk of needing TA to improve their opportunities for employment or to maintain their employment: